-This year in May, 42 countries will each send one musical act to Kyiv, Ukraine, where the 62nd Eurovision Song Contest will take place.
+This year in May, 43 countries will each send one musical act to Lisbon, Portugal, where the 63rd Eurovision Song Contest will take place.

 Traditionally, six countries are automatically pre-qualified for the Grand Final.
 The so-called 'Big Five' — France, Germany, Italy, Spain and the United Kingdom — and the host country.

 The remaining countries will take part in one of the two Semi-Finals.
 From each Semi-Final, the best ten will proceed to the Grand Final.
 This brings the total number of Grand Final participants to 26.

 Curious about last year's Grand Final?
 Enjoy the show!

 Each act must sing live, while no live instruments are allowed.

 After all songs have been performed, each country will give two sets of 1 to 8, 10 and 12 points; one set given by a jury of five music industry professionals, and one set given by viewers at home.
 Viewers can vote by telephone, SMS and through the official app.